gear-foundation/gear-wiki/docs/examples/feeds.md

 # Conclusion
 Gear Feeds is an example of a full-fledged application with core logic being in a decentralized application implemented via Smart Contracts on Gear.
 We hope to see more exciting projects inspired by Gear feeds and recent platform improvements created by our community members! :)

+The source code for both Channel and Routar is available on [GitHub](https://github.com/gear-dapps/feeds).

 For more details about testing smart contracts written on Gear, refer to this article: [Program Testing](/docs/developing-contracts/testing).